Guidelines for Creating a SPARC Festival Lightning Talk

 A lightning talk, by its nature, is brief.
 Hit the main points and express what matters most.
 Don't read a speech or essay in its entirety-be selective, condensing your talk to its essentials.

 When you submitted your proposal, you indicated your preferences for a one-hour time slot.
 About a week prior to the festival, you will be notified of your presentation time (15 minute window in that hour).
 Please arrive 5 minutes prior to your presentation time.

 PowerPoint slides or other computer files can be projected on a laptop computer that will be set up prior to your presentation.
 PowerPoint is not required.
 A document camera and a whiteboard are also available.
-If you want to use PowerPoint, email your file to firstname.lastname@example.org by 8:30 a.m.
-Wednesday, April 24.
+If you want to use PowerPoint, email your file to firstname.lastname@example.org by 8:30 a.m. the day of your presentation.
 As a backup plan, bring the file with you on a flash drive or email it to yourself.

 Each presenter has 15 minutes, including time for questions & answers.
 Plan to speak no longer than 10 minutes.
 Please honor your time constraints in order to facilitate the presentations that precede or follow yours.

 The most successful lightning talks show evidence of preparation, organization, enthusiasm, and confidence.
 Avoid speaking too rapidly or too quietly.
 Relax.
 Breathe.
 For best results, practice your talk and ask a friend to time you.